mulingwa/Loan_Risk_Prediction_Challenge_DATAMONDAYVIEWS/README.md

 ---

 ## 📧 Questions?
-If you have any questions, post them in the **GitHub Issues** section or reach out on the Everything Data community page.
+If you have any questions, post them in the **GitHub Issues** section or reach out on the Everything Data community Whatsapp page.

 Let’s dive into the data, learn, and have fun analyzing loan risk together!
 Happy analyzing! 🚀